h-bails/tubular-retro/TESTING.md

 ## Stripe payments

 All payments were successfully handled by Stripe webhooks at the time of release.

 ## Accessibility

 I ran the program through the AIM accessibility checker to ensure the site adhered to WCAG best practices.

 See the results [here](https://wave.webaim.org/report#/https://tubularretro-71f0ca94931e.herokuapp.com/).

 ## Responsiveness

 I ensured that the application was responsive by checking its look and functionality across a variety of devices and screen sizes.
 The site was designed in a mobile-first manner using standard Bootstrap breakpoints.

+## Code quality

+- HTML was passed through the W3 validator - see the results [here](https://validator.w3.org/nu/?doc=https%3A%2F%2Ftubularretro-71f0ca94931e.herokuapp.com%2F).
+- CSS was passed through the W3C validator - see the results [here](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftubularretro-71f0ca94931e.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
+- Python code was passed through the Code Institute linter with no errors - see the results [here](media/readme/python-linter-screenshots).
+- Javascript code was passed through JSHint with no errors - see the results [here](media/readme/jshint-screenshots).

 ## Compatability